-Consideration will be given by the Attendance Review Committee for exemptions to the attendance policy in case of extreme or unusual circumstance.
-This committee will consist of the principal and/or vice principal, school nurse, and the student's school counselor.
-The committee shall review all pertinent data and interview the student and parent/guardian before rendering a decision.
+Consideration will be given by the Attendance Review Team for exemptions to the attendance policy in case of extreme or unusual circumstance.
+This team will consist of the principal and/or vice principal, school nurse, and the student's guidance counselor.
+The team shall review all pertinent data and interview the student and parent/guardian before rendering a decision.
 A decision shall be rendered within three (3) school days of the meeting.
-THE DECISION OF THE ATTENDANCE REVIEW COMMITTEE WILL BE FINAL.
-The appropriate vice principal shall be the chairperson of the Attendance Review Committee policies and procedures pursuant to N.J.A.C.
-6A:16-7.6(a) above the provisions of N.J.A.C.
-6A:16-7.6 (a)4ii through iv and (b).
+THE DECISION OF THE ATTENDANCE REVIEW TEAM WILL BE FINAL.